angrybacon/doomsday-wiki/markdown/articles/2018/04/23/dueling-doomsdays.md

 base!
 Game 2 I have the T1 unprotected.
 I jam it, he has a Surgical.
 Ah well.
-Game 3, We trade some resources then somewhere I find the spot to go off with Doomsday but cannot hit the needed storm count so I manage to build a Dd EtW pile with at least two turns left of draw steps with 18 Goblins in play.
+Game 3, We trade some resources then somewhere I find the spot to go off with Doomsday but cannot hit the needed _Storm_ count so I manage to build a Dd EtW pile with at least two turns left of draw steps with 18 Goblins in play.
 He scoops.
 Dd EtW pile.
 WUT?!
 This round I also enjoyed watching the lands mirror occurring to my left XD